atomaszewicz/Bond/RStudio/Analysis.md

 |Profit|Goldfinger ($1360)|Diamonds are Forever ($570)|License to Kill ($250)|
 |Budget|Spectre ($270)|Living Daylights ($90)|Dr. No ($10)|

 Sean Connery's *Thunderball* is the highest grossing film globally and domestically, while his film *Goldfinger* was the most profitable with a budget in the 16th percentile.
 We also notice that *Thunderball*'s domestic gross is greater than half the Bond film's global gross, quite a feat for only the fourth film in the series.
 Timothy Dalton's *License to Kill* is the least successful in all financial respects even though in the rating section it's average of 4 rating is the median with 71/100.
 It turns out that the newest Bond film (*Spectre*) cost more to make than *License to Kill* profited.
 Speaking of budgets, we see that not only is the newest film the most expensive, but the oldest (*Dr. No*) is the least.
 Assuming a linear increase between these two extremes, this gives that the budget increases by $10 mill every film<sup> [13] </sup>.
-These budget numbers are intriguing, but we will come back to them later, we will first look at how the domestic and global grosses evolved over time.
+These budget numbers are intriguing, but we will come back to them later, we will first look at how the global and domestic grosses have evolved over time.

-### Changes in Domestic & Global Gross
+### Domestic & Global Gross

 To study the evolution of the gross we make a dataframe with the changes in gross between films, similarly to what we did for ratings.

 ```R
 #Fill the dataframe up with change in global and domestic gross, as well as a counter variable and the names of Bond actors